 The hexagonal dining area has a wood-burning stove as its centerpiece, and holds up to 30 guests.
 As with almost every Michelin-starred restaurant, reservations are recommended, if not essential.

 Chef Rui Silvestre has put together an interesting menu, based around seafood but also bringing in regional specialties like black pork from Alentejo.
-You can chose the set four course menu, or select six individual dishes from a small range, with or without wine pairing.Continue to 9 of 9 below.
+Bon Bon offers a three- or four- course lunch menu, a vegetarian/vegan menu, and set four-, five-, or six- course menus with wine pairings.

 Despite the name, and being situated right on the coast with unobstructed views of the water, the two-star Ocean restaurant in Alporchinhos doesn’t limit itself to just the bounty of the Atlantic.

-Some of the more unusual menu items at the time of writing include cactus and Alentejo quail, although with an ever-changing selection based on the seasons and the whims of head chef Hans Neuner, anything is possible by the time you dine there!
+Some of the more unusual menu items at the time of writing include cactus and Alentejo quail, although given there's an ever-changing selection based on the seasons and the whims of head chef Hans Neuner, anything is possible by the time you dine there!

 Pick either the four or six-course tasting menu, pair with wine or choose your own, and enjoy the stunning views and exceptional dining at Ocean.